gamesbook/protograf/docs/source/additional_concepts.rst

 are some exceptions,

-Many properties are set with *directions* matching those shown on a compass, and although you could want write these names out in full, it can be very tedious  to type, for example, ``southeast`` or ``northwest`` and so ``se`` and ``nw`` are used instead.
+Many properties are set with *directions* matching those shown on a compass, and although you might want write these names out in full, it can be very tedious to type, for example, ``southeast`` or ``northwest`` and so ``se`` and ``nw`` are used instead.

 The other exceptions are the location names.